devnull-cz/c-prog-lang/modules/structures.md

 leg count.
 Return pointer to the structure (= array element) from the function.

-The `main()` function (in separate file) will define an array of animals and will call maxlegs().
+The `main()` function (in separate file) will define an array of animals and will call `maxlegs()`.
 The name of the animal with maximum number of legs will be printed to standard output.

 Note: does the original structure change if the structure returned from the function was modified within the function?
-How to fix this?
+How to fix this ?

 code:
   - #source animal\_maxlegs.c